mariusbanea/web-developers-toolkit/capstone-projects/node_capstone_technical_difficulties.md

-## Node Capstones - Typical Technical Difficulties:
+## Full Stack Capstones - Typical Technical Difficulties:

 1. Node is not able to connect to any external hardware in order to exchange data; for example website connecting to diabetes glucose meters in order to import data (no alternatives yet)
 2. Heroku doesn’t support sending automatic emails (it is possible using a custom made gmail account (with special security settings) and the “gmail” NPM package but adds 1.5-2 days to the project))